rupalirajput2597/beer_barrel_app/README.md

 - **go_router**: A routing library for Flutter, used for handling navigation between different screens in the application.

 - **http**: A package for making HTTP requests, used for fetching data from the backend API.

-- **firebase_auth**: The official Firebase plugin for Flutter, used for integrating Firebase Authentication.

 - **cached_network_image**: package in Flutter provides efficient caching and loading of network images, allowing you to display images from the internet with improved performance and reduced network requests.
 -